Dangerous Obsession

-Dangerous Obsession is a psychological thriller written by N. J. Crisp which premièred at the Churchill Theatre, Bromley on 9 November 1987.
+Dangerous Obsession is a psychological thriller written by N. J. Crisp which premièred at the Churchill Theatre, Bromley, England, on 9 November 1987.

-A film, very loosely based on Crisp's play, was filmed in 1999 as Darkness Falls, starring Ray Winstone, Tim Dutton and Sherilyn Fenn.
-N. J. Crisp's name does not appear on the titles.
+A film, very loosely based on Crisp's play, was released in 1999 as Darkness Falls, directed by Gerry Lively.
+The film starred Ray Winstone, Tim Dutton and Sherilyn Fenn.
+Playwright N. J. Crisp objected to the production and has his name removed from the film credits.
+He died in 2005.